Investing for income in 2007

 Learn a little about what else is out there.
 Let me give you some homework.
 Most investors know that they can spread maturing investments out over five years.
 But what is beyond GICs?

-Look at bond funds that can invest in safe government bonds, (they will spread the maturities out for you) or corporate bonds where you may receive higher interest.
+Look at bond funds that can invest in safe government bonds, (they will spread the maturities out for you) or corporate bonds where you may receive a higher interest.

 Consider income funds such as dividend income and dividend growth.
 There are a handful of investment funds that invest in preferred shares for income and common shares for growth.